The Anatomy of a Helpful Educational Quiz Page

 Explanation: Mars is called the Red Planet because iron-rich dust on its surface gives it a reddish color.
 It is one of Earth’s neighboring planets and has been studied by many space missions.

 That explanation gives the reader more than the answer.
-It gives a reason.
-It adds a useful fact.
-It makes the question memorable.
+It gives a reason, adds a useful fact, and makes the question more memorable.

 What Makes Answer Explanations Useful?